 “Second – reorganize the army…”

-The Grand Magistrate cast her a freezing glare, as though admonishing know when to keep your mouth shut!
+She trailed off into silence as the Grand Magistrate cast her a freezing glare, as though admonishing know when to keep your mouth shut!

 His unflappable expression then met Kazimir’s examining gaze:

 “The recruits may finish basic training while I study your existing hierarchies and tactics.
-I will modify them to best counter the enemy’s, while keeping it similar enough to ease your officers’ transition.
+I will modify them to best counter the enemy’s, while keeping it similar enough to ease the officers’ transition.
 It should only take two weeks; three at most.”

 “Three – rebuild the army, beginning with the officer corps,” he announced next.
 “The soldiers’ conduct stems from their captain.
 The captains’ behavior follows their general.
-To establish an army of discipline, I must select the ripe and weed the rotten from atop the waterfall.”
+To establish an army of discipline, I must choose the ripe and weed the rotten from atop the waterfall.”

 The Grand Magistrated nodded in agreement, his emerald eyes beaming with growing confidence.